 Support to disabled employees: The Trust seeks to make reasonable adjustments to support recruitment from disabled groups and is helped to identify adjustments through pre-employment medical questionnaires and through the job application process.
 The HR team advise to ensure all reasonable adjustments are made and monitored to support continued employment of disabled persons.
-The Trust's Recruitment and Retention, Pay and Appraisal policies seek to actively challenge discrimination.
+The HR team actively engage with